Set Prediction without Imposing Structure as Conditional Density Estimation: Introduction

 which is typically approximated by gradient descent for deep energy-based models \citep{belanger2016structured,belanger2017end}.
 We replace the deterministic gradient descent with a stochastically augmented prediction algorithm, to account for multiple plausible predictions.
 We show that our stochastic version outperforms standard gradient descent for set prediction tasks.

-Our main contribution is DESP, a training \& prediction framework for set prediction, that removes the limitations imposed by assignment-based set losses.
-The training procedure approximates the intractable model gradients by sampling, while our stochastically augmented prediction procedure permits predicting multiple plausible sets.
+Our main contribution is DESP, a training and prediction framework for set prediction, that removes the limitations imposed by assignment-based set losses.
+Sampling plays a key role in DESP.
+For training, sampling approximates the intractable model gradients, while during prediction, sampling introduces stochasticity.
 We show the generality of our framework by adapting recently proposed permutation invariant neural networks as set prediction deep energy-based models.
 We demonstrate that our approach (i) learns multi-modal distributions over sets (ii) makes multiple plausible predictions (iii) generalizes over different deep energy-based model architectures and (iv) is competitive even in non-stochastic settings, without requiring problem specific loss-engineering.